Mexican Bean Beetle: Pesky Ladybug Lookalike

 Preventing Mexican Bean Beetles

 Keep your beds clear of plant debris from the fall throughout the winter.
 Debris, fallen leaves, and the like make an excellent shelter for overwintering adult beetle populations.
 By keeping the area clear, you don’t have long-term beetles on beans.

 Use floating row covers to keep all sorts of pests away.
 The cucumber beetle, asparagus beetle, and flea beetle are deterred with this method.
 This also prevents moth larvae like army worms or the tomato hornworm.

 Apply a light dusting of kaolin clay.
 This superfine clay forms a waxy coating over the surface of leaves, deterring pests from eating them or laying eggs on them.

 Growing rosemary or marigolds keeps the pests from colonizing your yard initially.
 Other plants like nasturtium or summer savory may work as well.

 Frequently Asked Questions

+A: Typically, Mexican bean beetle colors are orange to copper, with the same basic pattern of eight spots per forewing.
 When you find an orangish-red “ladybug”, look closely at the wings.
 If it has the same eight-spotted pattern on both forewings, get rid of it, it’s a Mexican bean beetle!